bman12three4/super6502/hw/super6502_fpga/src/sub/network_processor/doc/network_processor.md

 communication between the RX control and TX control.
 The most important thing that the TCP State manager does is request the socket structures from memory, and load these values into the RX and TX control, and vice-versa.

+When the TCP State Manager sees i_tx_ctx_ptr_valid, it will read i_tx_ctx_ptr and then DMA that struct into it's local memory.
+It will then look up the port in the CAM.
+If the port is not present, it will write it.
+If the CAM is full, then we set a flag in the context saying that the socket was not opened successfully.

 #### Clock and Reset